shaochris/shaochris/README.md

 # Chris Chin-shu Shao :deciduous_tree: :deciduous_tree:

 Hi, I'm Chris (he/him)--a current Computer Engineering graduate student:man_student: at New York University.
 I traveled throughout my entire school life (Taiwan :arrow_right: Mainland China :arrow_right: California :arrow_right: New York) and the experience shapes me to be inclusive to this fast-changing world.
+Therefore, I'm a person focus more on experiencing life, living in the moment.
 The most motivative thing to me is seeing technologies blending into different cultures and lives and creating limitless possibilities.
-I previously interned at Chihuo Inc. software development team with a next-generation E-commerce platform and currently preparing for Full-time Software Engineer role starting next year.
+I previously interned at Chihuo Inc. software development team with a next-generation E-commerce platform and currently preparing for Full-time Software Engineer role starting Feb 2021.

 ## Current working on

 - Preparing Full-time job interview
-- Refactoring distributed storage system project into a web version project with Javascript
+- School
-- Looking for interesting projects or practice on github (happy to talk!)
+- Looking for interesting projects or practice on github